 single vineyard in the municipality of Iphofen (Steigerwald area) in the German wine-growing region of Franconia.
 It is named after the Würzburg Prince-Bishop Julius Echter von Mespelbrunn (1545-1617).
 He not only founded the University of Würzburg, but also the Juliusspital Foundation.
-At the beginning of the 19th century, the three vineyards Berg, Rechenberg and Johannisberg were combined under this new vineyard designation; during the land consolidation in 1971, the area was almost doubled by incorporating neighbouring areas.
-The Julius-Echter-Berg became famous worldwide through a 1950 Riesling Auslese, which was delivered to the British royal family in London on the occasion of Queen Elizabeth II's coronation celebrations in 1953.
+At the beginning of the 19th century, the three individual vineyards Berg, Rechenberg and Johannisberg were combined under this new vineyard designation; during the land consolidation in 1971, the vineyard area was almost doubled by incorporating neighbouring areas.
+The Julius-Echter-Berg became famous worldwide through a 1950 Riesling Auslese, which was delivered to the British royal family in London on the occasion of the coronation celebrations of Queen Elizabeth II (1926-2022) in 1953.

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark

 Diplom-Sommelier, Weinakademiker und Weinberater, Volders (Österreich)